-The Residence of Hachirouemon Mitsui is a very large estate, part of which was built in 1874, and part of which was added in 1952.
+The Residence of Hachirouemon Mitsui is a substantial estate, part of which was built in 1874 and part of which was added in 1952.
 The property was restored in 1996 to revitalize the splendor of this typical Japanese-style house.

 Particularly beautiful is the reception room, but you'll find that almost every room of the house has a unique beauty.

-The garden of the property, which you can admire from the house itself, or by walking through it, is rich of plants and trees, spacious and calm, and a true must-see for those of you who are especially fond a Japanese-style buildings and gardening.
+The garden of the property, which you can admire from the house itself or by walking through it, is rich with plants and trees, spacious and calm, and a true must-see for those who are especially fond of Japanese-style buildings and gardening.

 b.
 House of Okawa in Den'enchofu – A touch of West in the East